 Although accountants can help you sort and summarize, it’s a lot less expensive if you do that part yourself.
 Here are the top five things that your accountant really needs to do your taxes.

-If you bought, sold, or disposed of any capital assets in the company during the year, you must account for it in your tax return.
+If you bought, sold or disposed of any capital assets in the company during the year, you must account for it in your tax return.
 Your accounting software will allow you to print out a list of all of your capital-asset activity for the year, and this will give your accountant enough detail to classify any changes.
 If your listing does not specify the exact nature of the assets being bought and sold, make notes in the margin.

 These expenses include a percentage of your utilities, repairs and maintenance, home insurance, and mortgage interest or rent.
-You may calculate your home-office deduction by dividing the square footage of your office space by the livable square footage of your house or by dividing the number of rooms your home-office occupies by the total number of rooms in the house.
+You can calculate your home-office deduction by dividing the square footage of your office space by the livable square footage of your house, or by dividing the number of rooms your home office occupies by the total number of rooms in the house.
 Using either formula, multiply your total home expenses by the home-office percentage.
-Some accountants will ask you for all of your original receipts and others will only want the summary; be sure to ask which she expects you to provide.
-Note: Starting with the 2013 tax year, the IRS will allow an alternative simplified method of calculating home office expenses.
+Some accountants will ask for all of your original receipts, while others will only want the summary; be sure to ask what your accountant expects you to provide and prep those documents.